Universal Pl\"ucker coordinates for the Wronski map and positivity in real Schubert calculus: Background

-In general, this equality only holds set-theoretically.
-It also holds scheme-theoretically if and only if $\nu$ equals $n$ or $1^n$, or $\kappa_1, \dots, \kappa_s \leq 2$ (i.e.\ $g(u)$ has no roots of multiplicity greater than $2$); see \cref{cor:schemeequality}.
+This equality holds scheme-theoretically if and only if $\nu$ equals $n$ or $1^n$, or $\kappa_1, \dots, \kappa_s \leq 2$ (i.e.\ $g(u)$ has no roots of multiplicity greater than $2$); see \cref{cor:schemeequality}.
 As we will discuss in \cref{sec:dimensions}, this accounts for the discrepancy between the scheme structures of $\Wr^{-1}(g)$ and $\Spec \bethenu$.